April · Fair Housing Month

 NAR passed its first formal equal-opportunity policy in 1972 — four years after the Fair Housing Act.
 In 2020 it launched ACT!.
 It now actively supports the Mapping Housing Discrimination Act federally and helped champion Washington's Covenant Homeownership Program at the state level.

 Fair Housing Month isn't compliance theater.
-The association we belong to spent decades on the wrong side of this, changed course, and is asking every agent to know the history and carry the conversation forward.
-In Pierce County, we have particularly good tools to do that — the UW project, the Pierce County modification form, the WA Covenant program.
-Use them.
+The association REALTORS® belong to spent decades on the wrong side of this, changed course, and is asking every agent to know the history and carry the conversation forward.
+In Pierce County the tools are unusually good — the UW project, the Pierce County modification form, the WA Covenant program.
+Agents following fair housing know they exist and know when to reach for them.

 Final check